 Symptoms list in العربية / Arabic | မြန်မာစာ / Burmese | Français / French | Kirundi | नेपाली / Nepali | Soomaali / Somali | Español / Spanish | Swahili | Tiếng Việt / Vietnamese | دری (Dari) | Chinese - Simplified | Chinese - Traditional | پښتو (Pashto)

 Symptoms of COVID-19 include:

 - Sore throat

 - Nausea or vomiting

 Not everyone with COVID-19 has a fever.
-Even mild symptoms (like a sore throat or dry cough) could be signs of COVID-19.
+Even mild symptoms (like a headache or dry cough) could be signs of COVID-19.

 Not everyone infected with the COVID-19 virus has symptoms.
 People with COVID-19 who don't have any symptoms can spread the virus to other people.
-Learn how to protect yourself and others, and what to do if you are sick.
+Learn how to protect yourself and others.